 I am a historian of contemporary Europe, with research interests in state socialism, social movements, and the history of human rights.
 My first book, The Rights of the Roma: The Struggle for Citizenship in Postwar Czechoslovakia, was published by Cambridge University Press in 2017.
 I am the recipient of an AHRC Early Career Leadership Fellowship on How Women's Rights Became Human Rights: Gender, Socialism and Postsocialism in Global History, 1917-2017 and the Principal Investigator of an AHRC Research Network on The Legacies of the Roma Genocide in Europe since 1945 (2017-19).

-In 2017 - 18 I am a visiting professor in the history of human rights and democracy at the University of Vienna, as well as a visiting fellow at the Global History Department, Freie Universität, Berlin.
+In 2018 I was a visiting professor in the history of human rights and democracy at the University of Vienna, and from 2017-19 I am a visiting fellow at the Global History Department, Freie Universität, Berlin.

 Before joining the University of Liverpool in 2012, I held postdoctoral research fellowships at the Zentrum für Zeithistorische Forschung Potsdam, the Wissenschaftszentrum Berlin and the Institute for Contemporary History in Prague.
 In 2013 and 2014 I was an Erasmus visiting lecturer at the Institute of Economic and Social History, Charles University, Prague, and in spring 2012 I was chercheur invité at the École des Hautes Études en Sciences Sociales, Paris.
 I received my PhD in History from the European University Institute in Fiesole, Italy, after studying at Oxford and the School of Slavonic and East European Studies.
 During my doctoral studies I was also a Marie Curie Fellow at the Slovak Academy of Sciences, as part of the European Doctorate in the Social History of Europe and the Mediterranean.
 Before embarking on my PhD, I worked for the European Commission in Slovakia, and I've also been an international election observer for the OSCE.

-I am a Book Review editor for Contemporary European History and a member of the editorial boards of Social History and Romani Studies.
+I am an editor of Contemporary European History and a member of the editorial board of Social History; I was previously an editorial board member of Romani Studies and book review editor for Contemporary European History.
 In addition, I am a co-convenor of the Rethinking Modern Europe seminar series at the Institute of Historical Research in London.

 I am currently supervising AHRC-funded doctoral work on human rights and the British Left, on socialist feminism in 1970s Britain, and transnational leftwing politics in interwar Liverpool.
 I would be delighted to hear from prospective doctoral students working on the contemporary history of central and eastern Europe, global socialism, feminism, and human rights.